rwb/c621/README.md

 >
 ```

+#### Topic 2: Confidence Intervals for Medians

 * Now, I want to return to the issue of the sampling distribution of the sample median.
+* I will also include the sample mean to reinforce what we covered for Topic 1.
 * Suppose we have the following large population of risk assessment scores:

 ```R